-This corporate presentation contains future-oriented financial information and financial outlook information (collectively, "FOFI") about Whitecap's minimal capital requirements, prospective capital, operating, royalties and G&A costs, as well as hedging gains all of which are subject to the same assumptions, risk factors, limitations, and qualifications as set forth in the above paragraphs.
+This corporate presentation contains future-oriented financial information and financial outlook information (collectively, "FOFI") about Whitecap's 2020 guidance, run rate and 2021 net operating income, all of which are subject to the same assumptions, risk factors, limitations, and qualifications as set forth in the above paragraphs.
 The actual results of operations of Whitecap and the resulting financial results will likely vary from the amounts set forth in this presentation and such variation may be material.
 Whitecap and its management believe that the FOFI has been prepared on a reasonably basis, reflecting management's best estimates and judgments.
 However, because this information is subjective and subject to numerous risks, it should not be relied on as necessarily indicative of future results.
 Except as required by applicable securities laws, Whitecap undertakes no obligation to update such FOFI.
 FOFI contained in this presentation was made as of the date of this presentation and was provided for the purpose of providing further information about Whitecap's anticipated future business operations.
 Readers are cautioned that the FOFI contained in this presentation should not be used for purposes other than for which it is disclosed herein.